 Therefore, a buyer or seller only has to post 5.6% of the total contract value to control a full contract of gold.
 Futures markets offer tremendous leverage to buyers and sellers.

 Of course, more volatile futures contracts will require more margin on a percentage basis.
 Natural gas futures currently require approximately 7% original margin.
 This reflects the higher volatility of natural gas prices.

 Clearinghouses serve as the contracting party to buyers and sellers on futures exchanges.
 Margin protects the clearinghouse from losses.
 It ensures that buyers and sellers fulfill their obligations.

 Update on Margin and Clearing

 Exchanges are responsible for margin levels.
-They can change at any time because sometimes market prices are volatile and at others, they are not.
-When an exchange suddenly changes the margin requirement for a futures contract it can trigger a move in the price of the market.
+They can change at any time.
+That's because sometimes market prices are volatile; at others, they are not.
+What happens when an exchange suddenly changes the margin requirement for a futures contract?
+It can trigger a move in the price of the market.

-This happened in April and May of 2011 when the COMEX division of the CME raised the margin on silver when it traded to highs just under $50 per ounce.
-The rise in margin caused some market participants to close long positions, which added to a huge downside move in the price of silver at that time.
+This happened in April and May 2011.
+The COMEX division of the CME raised the margin on silver when it traded to highs just under $50 per ounce.
+The rise in margin caused some market participants to close long positions.
+This added to a huge downside move in the price of silver at that time.